Catalytic Transformations of Pure Entangled States

 We will now show that for pure states catalytic LOCC transformations are closely related to asymptotic LOCC transformations.
 In the asymptotic setting, the parties can operate on a large number of copies of the initial state simultaneously.
 The figure of merit for the process is the transformation rate, giving the maximal number of copies of $\ket{\phi}^{AB}$ achievable per copy of the initial state $\ket{\psi}^{AB}$.
 It has been shown in~\cite{BennettPhysRevA.53.2046} that the optimal rate is given by $H\left(\psi^A\right)/H\left(\phi^A\right)$, where $\psi^A$ and $\phi^A$ are the reduced states of $\ket{\psi}^{AB}$ and $\ket{\phi}^{AB}$, and $H(\rho) = - \mathrm{Tr}\left[\rho \log_2 \rho\right]$ is the von Neumann entropy.
 For pure states the von Neumann entropy of the reduced state is also a quantifier of entanglement, known as entanglement entropy~\cite{BennettPhysRevA.53.2046,VedralPhysRevLett.78.2275,HorodeckiRevModPhys.81.865}: $E\left(\ket{\psi}^{AB}\right) = H\left(\psi^A\right)$.
 If the initial and the target state have the same entanglement entropy, then conversion $\ket{\psi}^{AB} \rightarrow \ket{\phi}^{AB}$ is possible with unit rate.

 We are now ready to present the first result of this Letter.
 Alice and Bob can convert $\ket{\psi}^{AB}$ into $\ket{\phi}^{AB}$ via catalytic LOCC if and only if

 This result means that for pure states catalysts enhance the transformation power of LOCC, making the transformations as powerful as in the asymptotic limit.
-The result in Eq.~(\ref{eq:Pure}) is a consequence of the following theorem, concerning transformations from a general state $\rho^S$ into a pure state $\ket{\phi}^S$ of a general multipartite system $S$ via multipartite LOCC.
+The result in Eq.~(\ref{eq:Pure}) is a consequence of the following theorem, concerning transformations between quantum states $\rho^S$ and $\sigma^S$ of a general multipartite system $S$ via multipartite LOCC.

-\begin{theorem} If $\rho^S$ can be transformed into $\ket{\phi}^S$ via asymptotic LOCC with unit rate, then there exists a catalytic LOCC protocol transforming $\rho^S$ into $\ket{\phi}^S$. \end{theorem} We refer to the methods section for the proof which is inspired by techniques introduced very recently in quantum thermodynamics~\cite{shiraishi2020quantum}.
-In the bipartite setting, this theorem directly implies that $\ket{\psi}^{AB}$ can be transformed into $\ket{\phi}^{AB}$ via catalytic LOCC if Eq.~(\ref{eq:Pure}) is fulfilled.
-As we show in the methods section by using properties of entanglement quantifiers~\cite{Christandl_2004,Brandao2011}, a transformation is not possible if Eq.~(\ref{eq:Pure}) is violated.
+\begin{theorem} If $\rho^S$ can be transformed into $\sigma^S$ via asymptotic LOCC with unit rate, then there exists a catalytic LOCC protocol transforming $\rho^S$ into $\sigma^S$. \end{theorem} \begin{proof}

-Remarkably, our theorem holds not only for bipartite state transformations, but also for multipartite LOCC protocols.
-Here the goal is to convert a multipartite state $\rho^S$ into a pure state $\ket{\phi}^S$ via multipartite LOCC.
-As a consequence, it allows us to translate a broad range of asymptotic results in entanglement theory to a corresponding result on the single-copy level.
-We show it explicitly for a variation of quantum state merging, which we term \emph{catalytic quantum state merging}.
-Before we present this task, we review the standard quantum state merging procedure in the following.

-In quantum state merging~\cite{qsm,QSM_and_negative_info}, Alice, Bob, and Referee share asymptotically many copies of a quantum state $\ket{\psi}^{RAB}$.
-The goal of the process is to send Alice's part of the state to Bob, while preserving correlations with the Referee.
-Alice and Bob can perform LOCC protocols and share additional singlets.
-As was shown in~\cite{qsm,QSM_and_negative_info}, the performance of this process is characterized by the quantum conditional entropy

-For $H(A|B) > 0$ quantum state merging can be performed if Alice and Bob share additional singlets at rate $H(A|B)$, and merging is not possible if less singlets are available.
-For $H(A|B) \leq 0$ Alice and Bob can perform quantum state merging with LOCC, while additionally gaining singlets at rate $-H(A|B)$.
-Remarkably, quantum state merging gives an operational meaning to the quantum conditional entropy, regardless whether $H(A|B)$ is positive or negative.